Sergej-Popov/blog-posts/unit-test-projections-with-mocha/index.md

 * Set initial state
 * Apply events
 * Assert on new state
-* Assert on subcriptions registered
+* Assert events have been emited
-* Reset state
+* Reset state (`projection.initialize()`)

 Run the unit tests! `node node_modules\mocha\bin\mocha tests`

 Utility is agnostic to unit testing framework, you can use it with Jasmine just as well.
-You don't have to use it from NPM package too, just copy it in your project if you like.

-In the future post we will have a look into running Event Store in "In-Memory" mode for the situations when unit testing is just not enough and you need more of an integration style test.
+In the future post we will have a look into running Event Store in "In-Memory" mode for situations when unit testing is just not enough and you need more of an integration style test.

 ---

 Links:
 * Source Code: <https://github.com/Sergej-Popov/blog-posts/tree/master/unit-test-projections-with-mocha>
 * event-store-projection-testing: <https://www.npmjs.com/package/event-store-projection-testing>